carlhiggs/spatial-urban-indicators/docs/indicators.rst

 data
 ||||

 Population statistics targetting Bangkok in 2018 were received from the Bangkok Metropolitan Administration, indexed by subdistrict.
-Fields included total population, sex strata, household, number of communities, and population in communities.

 **Data source**: ``BMA``